 “David,” Mom calmly said, “Stop showing people your fingers.”
 Then she went back to stirring the soup while all five of us gave “the finger” to the others, laughing hysterically.

-You might ask what I was doing in the parking lot of that liquor store this past Tuesday morning.
-I don’t even drink alcohol.
-I had just walked out of the store with my purchase, which was three bags of vividly colored drinking straws with little “male members” (I’m going to refer to them for the rest of this article as “wicks,” because I don’t want the all-knowing internet to throw me into an awkward algorithm).
+You might ask what I was doing in the parking lot of that liquor store.
+I’d just walked out of the store with my purchase: three bags of vividly colored drinking straws with little “male members” (I’m going to refer to them for the rest of this article as “wicks,” because I don’t want the all-knowing internet to throw me into an awkward algorithm).
 I just changed one letter of a slang word.
 You figure it out.
 Every time I tried to type this using the actual slang word that rhymes with “wicks,” my laptop popped up a message stating, “Some readers may find this word offensive.”
 No kidding.
 The straws had “wicks” on the tops of them through which, I assume, partygoers might sip their alcoholic beverages at a wedding shower.

 You might ask what I wanted with the “wick”-adorned straws.
-A few days earlier, one of my female co-workers came into work in the morning, slammed down her purse and her briefcase, and growled, “I feel like a bagful of ‘wicks’ today!”
+A few days earlier, one of my female co-workers came into work, slammed down her purse and her briefcase, and growled, “I feel like a bagful of ‘wicks’ today!”
 (She didn’t say “wicks.”
 She used its rhymer.)

 “Are you bragging or complaining?”
 I asked.
 “And if you know what a bagful of “wicks” feels like, you’ve had a much more interesting sex life than I have, and apparently there’s a felony involved.
 Several felonies, as a matter of fact.”